Route basis

 The launch is a fixed spot on the Lovcen slope at 1256 m above sea level.
 At the launch, the pilot prepares the equipment, checks the conditions and gives a simple briefing.
 Preparation usually takes 10-15 minutes.

 Airtime is planned for up to 25 minutes when thermals give enough lift; the pilot decides what is safe on the day.
-The whole cycle is planned within up to 90 minutes from meeting the instructor to removing the equipment after landing.
+The whole cycle is planned within up to 90 minutes from meeting the pilot to removing the equipment after landing.

 The participation fee is 145 euro.